25 Ways to Make Money on the Side

 I guess I didn’t really believe you can make money online until I started investigating online companies that offer p/t or f/t work-from-home jobs.
 I know people create online businesses, but we all know how easy it is to get scammed on the internet . . .

 One thing I found was that there a TON of make a six-figure income “just click here” videos.
 And while I was sitting there watching yet another guy float around in an expensive pool (do they all use the same pool?) talking about he doesn’t work anymore, I realized he had been talking non-stop for 15 minutes and had actually said nothing.
 I mean, really, nothing (it’s almost inspirational isn’t it?)
-What I saw was that he was filming a promotional video, and we also know someone had to edit the footage, find a system to advertise it online, pay for it, build a list, send out emails and then more ads to sign-up etc . . . and many of those tasks can take a lot of man power, time and money.
+You and I both know that someone was (most likely) filming the video, then someone had to edit it and then market it.
+Editing video and marketing ads like this can be very time and money intensive, so clearly that’s not an honest advertisement.

 It was probably the next door neighbor’s pool!